tardate/LittleArduinoProjects/Electronics101/AudioEffectsChips/H823/README.md

 This is one of the simpler chips to control.
 At a minimum it just requires three connections:

-* VCC: I'm using 5V, unsure yet what it's upper and lower limits are.
+* VCC: I'm using 5V, unsure yet what its upper and lower limits are.
 * GND: gound
 * OUT: signal out